davidemoro/angularjs-smartcheckbox/README.md

 Reusable AngularJS checkbox list widget directive.

 **Warning**: this is just an angularjs experiment that just it works but it is not production ready.
-It is needed a complete refactoring followind the angularjs way.
+It is needed a complete refactoring in order to follow the angularjs way.